cuba-platform/ldap-addon/README.md

 ### Attribute Settings

-When a user logs in using LDAP credentials for the first time, a new user entity is created in the CUBA application.
+When a user logs in using LDAP credentials for the first time, a new `User` entity is created in the CUBA application.
 All details about the user are taken from the LDAP server side (configuring these details is a part of preparation activities).
-In order to match LDAP attributes and the fields of the User entity, use the *Attribute Settings* section of *Load Config Screen*.
+In order to match LDAP attributes and the fields of the `User` entity, use the *Attribute Settings* section.

 ![LDAP-Config-Basic-Attributes](img/ldap-config-basic-attributes.png)